-Starting November 2018, an artificial intelligence (AI) powered lie detector programme will be tested at airports in three EU countries – Hungary, Latvia and Greece.
-Called iBorderCtrl (Intelligent Portable Control System), the system was designed with the objective to 'enable faster and thorough border control for third-country nationals crossing the land border of EU member states'.
-As explained by the CNN, the system will involve a virtual border guard avatar which will ask travellers a series of questions (such as name, age, the purpose of trip) and will monitor their gestures and facial expression to assess whether they are lying.
-If it believes that a person lies, the avatar will become 'more sceptical' and change the tone of voice, and, eventually, refer the person to a human border control officer.
-The technology, which is said to have been tested on only 32 people and is expected to have a success rate of 85%, has attracted criticism from privacy activists, who describe it as a being part of a ‘broader trend towards relying on opaque, and often deficient, automated systems to judge, assess and classify people'.
-During the testing phase, only individuals who give their consent will actually 'test' the technology.
+Starting November 2018, an artificial intelligence (AI) powered lie detector programme will be tested at airports in three EU countries: Hungary, Latvia, and Greece.
+Called iBorderCtrl (Intelligent Portable Control System), the system was designed to 'enable faster and thorough border control for third-country nationals crossing the land border of EU member states'.
+As explained by the CNN, the system will involve a virtual border guard avatar which will ask travellers a series of questions (such as name, age, purpose of trip), and monitor gestures and facial expressions to assess whether they are lying.
+If it believes that a person is lying, the avatar will become 'more sceptical', change the tone of voice, and eventually, refer the person to a human border control officer.
+The technology, which is said to have been tested on only 32 people, is expected to have a success rate of 85%.
+The programme has attracted criticism from privacy activists, who describe it as a being part of a ‘broader trend towards relying on opaque, and often deficient, automated systems to judge, assess and classify people'.
+During the testing phase, only individuals who give their consent will actually test the technology.